rocket-pool/RPIPs/RPIPs/RPIP-core-dev.md

 ### Prioritisation

-- Every 12 months, the Team MUST facilitate a prioritisation discussion with the Rocket Pool community.
+- Every 12 months, the Core Protocol Team MUST facilitate a prioritisation discussion with the Rocket Pool community.
 - pDAO SHOULD engage in the prioritisation discussion to ensure development team prioritises are aligned with pDAO expectations.
-- Team MUST summarise findings of prioritisation discussion and communicate them to the pDAO.
+- The Core Protocol Team MUST summarise findings of prioritisation discussion and communicate them to the pDAO.

 ### Roadmap

-- Team MUST define an indicative protocol roadmap or release schedule based on the prioritisation findings.
+- The Core Protocol Team MUST define an indicative protocol roadmap or release schedule based on the prioritisation findings.
-- Team MUST provide quarterly updates on the roadmap.
+- The Core Protocol Team MUST provide quarterly updates on the roadmap.
 - The protocol roadmap is expected to evolve over time, the Team SHOULD communicate these changes in the quarterly updates .

 ### Governance

-- Team MUST draft Rocket Pool Improvement Proposals (RPIPs) for new protocol features.
+- The Core Protocol Team MUST draft Rocket Pool Improvement Proposals (RPIPs) for new protocol features.
 - pDAO SHOULD engage in discussion and co-development of the new protocol features.
 - pDAO MUST vote the inclusion of new protocol features.